yazankb/text-detoxification/README.md

 - **src**: The source code directory contains subdirectories for different project components:
   - **data**: Includes scripts for data downloading and preprocessing.
+  - **models**: Contains scripts for training and making predictions using machine learning models.
   - **visualization**: Includes scripts for creating exploratory and results-oriented visualizations.

 ## Usage